rmm190/Final_Genomics_Project/masternotes.md

 nonhuman_R2.fastq.gz	(filtered reverse reads)

 ## Step 7: Classify non-human reads against a reference genome database with Kraken2
+The purpose of this step is to identify the organisms that are present in our sample.
+Kraken2 works specifically by breaking reads into k-mers and then comparing these pieces against a known reference database to match reads to taxonomies present.

 # Install Kraken database on login node
 ```